LoopingLena/TraitMoments/README.md

 and the ‘traits’ provides information on seven traits for the corresponding species.
 For some species, no information is available for certain traits, so the data frame ‘traits’ contains some NAs.
-Since both data frames are large, we will only inspect the heads in this example:
+Since both data frames are quite large, we will only inspect the heads in this
+example:

 ``` r
 data(trait_moments_data)